Characters of the Devil May Cry series: Goliath

 Goliath is a large, strong and arrogant demon with the ambition of becoming the ruler of the Underworld by using the Qliphoth Tree.
 Besides his brute strength, his main source of power lies in his stomach covered with yellow eyes and big jaws, who uses to devour large objects and turn them into fireballs.
 He came across Nero during the demonic invasion of Red Grave City, and losing his temper due to Nero's taunts, ended up being defeated.

 In a weakened state, but still determined to move along with his plan, V and his familiars attack and kill Goliath, leaving behind one of his horns to be later retrieved by Nero.
 Goliath is voiced by Joey Camen in Devil May Cry 5.

 Griffon

 Griffon is a demonic servant of Mundus, often considered the eldest and most loyal, with the appearance of a large bird and power to control wind and lightning.
 He battled Dante three times across Mallet Island, who swiftly defeated him.
 Begging for his master's mercy, Griffon was killed by Mundus, as he was no longer a worthy servant.
 Griffon is voiced by Howard Jerome in the original Devil May Cry.

+Kyklops

+Kyklops are lesser demons who manifested on Mallet Island, as part of Mundus' armies to invade the Human World, creating arachnid bodies of earth and rock, which gave exceptional durability to their bodies.